 The Forest and Farm Facility (FFF) is a multi-donor partnership programme between the Food and Agriculture Organization of the United Nations (FAO), the International Institute for Environment and Development (IIED), the International Union for Conservation of Nature (IUCN) and the global alliance of agro-agencies mandated by farmers' organisations (AgriCord).

 The FFF is a multi-donor trust fund (MUL) project, hosted by FAO under an Umbrella programme (GCP /GLO/931/MUL).
 Resource partners pool their funds to contribute to a single budget MUL in order to achieve the agreed-upon outcomes.
-Additional support to the FFF comes from the EU-FAO-FLEGT programme and through the FMM.
+Additional support to the FFF comes from the EU-FAO-FLEGT programme and through the Flexible-Multi Partner Mechanism (FMM).
 The FFF is currently in phase II, which was launched in July 2018 and will run until 2022.
 Phase I of the FFF started in 2012 and was completed in 2017.
 The funding target of phase II is USD 96 million, out of which USD 20 million have been already obtained and current discussions are underway to reach the total with several additional resource partners.

 The FFF is overseen by a Steering Committee, which provides policy level guidance on approach and content, e.g. the Steering Committee approves overall selection of partner countries, work plans and receives periodic updates and annual reports for comment and guidance.
 The Steering Committee works closely with the FFF management team, which includes staff from FAO, the International Union for the Conservation of Nature (IUCN), the International Institute for Environment and Development (IIED) and AgriCord.